microsoft/highlight-summarize/reproduce/README.md

 git lfs pull --exclude=""
 ```

-and then analyzed via the `data-analysis.ipynb` notebook.
-This notebook also enables
+They can then be found under the `results/` folder.

+We also provide a notebook, `data-analysis.ipynb`, which enables
 recreating all our experiments' figures and tables.

+## Re-run from scratch

-If you want to re-run the experiments from scratch, follow the guide below.
+If instead you want to re-run the experiments from scratch, follow these steps.

-## Main experiments (inference + judgement)
+### Main experiments (inference + judgement)

 The main experiments are configured via `experiments.yaml`, and they are run
 via `python run_experiments.py`.